"Now Listen to Me..."

 There are 10 recommended films to watch on Turner Classic Movies in the U.S. this month:

 Michelangelo Antonioni's masterpiece may have empty and lost souls searching for a more meaningful existence at his story's centre, but the filmmaker's evident passion in observing their manners and weaknesses is highly revealing to those who can see beyond life's superficial pursuits.
-One of the Top Ten: World Cinema Treasures this enigmatic, mature and deeply affecting "adventure" will begin on TCM Sunday, May 8 at 11pm PST.
+One of the Top Ten: World Cinema Treasures, this enigmatic, mature and deeply affecting "adventure" will begin on TCM (updated) Sunday, October 13 at (late evening) 1:15am PST.

 A different kind of character metamorphosis will occur on TCM later in the evening: Victor Fleming's 1941 take on Dr. Jekyll and Mr. Hyde.
-This was previously reviewed here and will transform again on Tuesday, May 10 at 1:30am (technically Wednesday morning) PST.
+This was previously reviewed here and will transform again on Tuesday, May 10 at 1:30am PST.

 From the same director who brought us Citizen Kane comes another kind of cinematic hero (of sorts).
 Michael O'Hara, like the deeply flawed Kane, is flawlessly played by his creator Orson Welles.
 Unlike Citizen Kane however, this film fell under its producer Harry Cohn's butchery with considerable footage lost and destroyed forever.
 Nevertheless what survives is vastly entertaining and not to be missed.
 The Lady from Shanghai was also previously recommended here and will reappear on TCM Monday, May 16 at 3:15pm PST.